Doctor of Musical Arts (DMA) Handbook

 • You will not be allowed to work outside of the exam room except during the bibliography section.

-Written Theory Qualifying Exam
+Music Theory Qualifying Exam

-Students should use the free online source Open Music Theory in preparing for the exam.
+Students should use the free online source Open Music Theory (openmusictheory.com/) in preparing for the exam.
 The site is intended to facilitate review of material that has already been studied in one form or another.
 If students would like to find more in-depth sources, they can feel free to contact someone on the Music Theory faculty for recommendations.
 The exam will not have any questions about Galant Schemata or Pop/Rock Music but everything else covered in the online source is a possibility.

 Exam Authorization Form for Oral Comps and Doctoral Final Exam